LIParadise/xv6-riscv/Chapter-3.10-notes.md

   - randomize the linked list behind `kalloc`?
     - no, this merely changes where the kernel page table tree lives in the physical memory, its VA-PA K-V mapping is still direct map
     - well ackchyually above is not the reason: again, what PA are responsible for what VA is not the point, it's what are where in in terms of VA.
+- How does the Linux kernel achieve KASLR without `-mcmodel=medany`?
+How does it handle all the relocations?
 - Why `uvmfree` (`kernel/vm.c`) tries to `kfree` pages starting from VA `0` given the size parameter non-zero?
 What are placed there in the user address space?
   - It's since the `exec` system call implementation of XV6 simply allocates all the `vaddr` plus required `memsz` as specified in each `ELF_PROG_LOAD` program header in the ELF header, from zero! (`kernel/exec.c`)
   - I.e. the XV6 allocates eagerly all the memory asked by the ELF, s.t. memory from user VA 0 till max in ELF header (probably some program header's `vaddr + memsz`).